johced/webshop/README.md

 Only change the .scss files, NEVER the CSS file.
 Never change the listnames and class in main.js without doing it together in the team.
+How we work with branches: create a new branch called feature/functionName.

 ## Trello workflow